 What is interlibrary loan (ILL)?

-Interlibrary loan (ILL) enables users to borrow materials through a cooperative resource sharing network of libraries.
+Interlibrary loan (ILL) enables users to borrow materials through cooperative resource sharing networks of libraries.

 Who can use ILL?